darinkishore/simplecrawl/README.md

 # SimpleCrawl

 A typed client for the [`firecrawl-simple`](https://github.com/nustato/firecrawl-simple) self-hosted API.

-Disclaimer: Almost certainly bugs in here, especially with crawl functionality.
+Synchronous and asynchronous clients.

 Contributions welcome.

-Am not currently using.
-Please report any issues or file a PR!
+## Features

+- Scrape a single URL
+- Start and manage crawl jobs
+- Map (discover) URLs from a site
+- No Auth!

 ## Installation